poopsiclepooding/ArduinoDUE-Interfacing-BMI270/README.md

   5. I have explained parts of the code below.
 Refer to comments given in code for in-depth understanding.

+Here is the schematic diagram for the connections :

 ## Part 1 : Connecting To BMI270

 This is done using [BMI270_Sensor_API](https://github.com/boschsensortec/BMI270_SensorAPI) library provided by Bosh Sensor Tech.